 The Arbitration Committee, CPR’s largest, is a resource for corporate counsel, lawyers, academics and practitioners seeking rigorous analysis of issues related to improving the quality of domestic and international arbitration.
 The Committee recently released the comprehensive new resource, CPR Corporate Counsel Manual for Cross-Border Dispute Resolution, a must have resource for in-house counsel drafting and managing cross-border negotiations, mediations, expert determinations, dispute boards and international commercial and investment arbitrations, now available in our store.

-The Committee is responsible for compiling CPR’s administered and non-administered rules for arbitration in domestic as well as international contexts.
+The Committee regularly reviews and revises CPR’s administered and non-administered rules for arbitration in domestic as well as international contexts.
 Past work products of the Arbitration Committee include the Guidelines for Arbitrators Conducting Complex Arbitrations, CPR Protocol on the Determination of Damages in Arbitration, CPR Guidelines on Early Disposition of Issues in Arbitration and Protocol on Disclosure of Documents and Presentation of Witnesses in Commercial Arbitration.
-In 2017, the Arbitration Committee will review its 2007 Non-Administered Arbitration Rules on their tenth anniversary.
+The Arbitration Committee recently revised CPR’s domestic and international Non-Administered Arbitration Rules and added numerous provisions, including provisions on consolidation and joinder, cybersecurity and the innovative Young Lawyer Rule, which was nominated for the 2018 GAR Award for Innovation.

 The Chair of this Committee is Hagit Elul of Hughes Hubbard & Reed LLP and Vice Chairs are Felix Weinacht of Deutsche Bank and Jennifer Glasser of White & Case LLP.